aws-samples/amazon-textract-textractor/tpipelinegeofinder/README.md

 But the information to which section of the document the individual keys belong is not obvious.
 Most keys appear multiple times and we want to give them context to associate them with the 'Patient', 'Emergency Contact 1', 'Emergency Contact 2' or specific questions.

-Here is a Jupyter notebook that walks through the sample: [sample notebook](./geofinder-sample-notebook.ipynb)
+Here is a Jupyter notebook that walks through the sample: [sample notebook](./geofinder-sample-notebook.ipynb) Make sure to have AWS credentials setup when starting the notebook locally or use a SageMaker notebook with a role including permissions for Amazon Textract.

 ```bash
 python -m pip install amazon-textract-helper amazon-textract-geofinder